elieziosoares/ci_quality_study_replication/README.md

     - "Relication/3-Causal DAG-Cleaned/2-model_Causal_Literature_Age.pdf"

 #### 4- Mining Software Repositories (MSR)
-  - "Relication/4-MSR/..."
+  - "4-MSR/..."
     - This folder contains python notebooks (Jupyter) with scripts to mine the repositories.
   - INSTRUCTIONS TO ACCESS DATA AND NOTEBOOKS:
     - You need to have Docker installed in your machine.
     - (These docker containers instantiation may use aproximately 10GB of your disc.)

   - FOR DATABASE INSTANTIATION:
-    - Open Terminal into this repository folder.
+    - Open Terminal into repository root folder.
     - Run the docker commands below IN THE FIRST USAGE:
       - docker image build -t study-db .
       - docker container run -it -p 5433:5432 --name study-db-server study-db